-As you can see, there is no intent required.
+As you can see, there is no intent element required.
 It is very easy then for a trustee to show those five elements (particularly since the Code presumes insolvency in the 90 days before bankruptcy) and, even if an element is missing, an avoidance action can still be brought under Section 548 of the Bankruptcy Code for either a constructive or actual “fraudulent transfer.”

 What are the Defenses Against a Preference Claim?

-There are several arguments that a small business in Texas can make to minimize or defeat preference claims asserted by a bankruptcy trustee or debtor in possession.
+There are several arguments a small business in Texas can make to minimize or defeat preference claims asserted by a bankruptcy trustee or debtor in possession.
 First, a small business can establish the trustee will not be able to meet its own burden of proof regarding the elements of a preference claim.
-The Small Business Reorganization Act (SBRA) of 2019 made some tweaks to the Bankruptcy Code that can help in that regard, which is discussed first below and then the other more traditional affirmative defenses.
+The Small Business Reorganization Act (SBRA) of 2019 made some tweaks to the Bankruptcy Code that can help in that regard, which is discussed first below before the other more traditional affirmative defenses.

 Failure of a Trustee to Conduct “Reasonable Due Diligence” into Defenses

 In 2019, Congress added a new element to a trustee’s burden of proof that requires “reasonable due diligence” and “taking into account a party’s known or reasonably knowable affirmative defenses under subsection (c)” before bringing an adversary proceeding.
 See Pub.
 L. No. 116-54 § 3(a) (codified at 11 U.S.C. § 547(b)).
-Courts have recognized the purpose of that “due diligence” requirement was to discourage the practice of trustees bringing preference claims blindly against everyone who received a payment in the 90 days before bankruptcy without regard to “obvious” defenses, such as “ordinary course of business, contemporaneous exchange, or new value.”
+Courts have recognized the purpose of such a “due diligence” requirement is to discourage the practice of trustees bringing preference claims blindly against everyone who received a payment in the 90 days before bankruptcy without regard to “obvious” defenses, such as “ordinary course of business, contemporaneous exchange, or new value.”
 In re Art Inst. of Phila.
 LLC, No. 20-50627 (CTG), 2022 Bankr.
 LEXIS 68, at *49-50 (Bankr.
 D. Del.
 Jan.
 12, 2022).
-One court has found it to have real teeth by creating a new condition precedent—i.e., a “statutory prerequisite to litigation”—that must be satisfied for a claim to be brought.
+One court has found it to have real teeth by creating a condition precedent—i.e., a “statutory prerequisite to litigation”—that must be satisfied for a claim to be brought.
 See In re ECS Ref., Inc., 625 B.R.
 425, 453-57 (Bankr.
 E.D.
 Cal.
 2020) (analyzing plain language, legislative history, and analogous case law).

 Venue for Small-Dollar Preference Actions

-However, there is a split of authority in courts across the country as to whether that provision actually applies to a preference action due to the technical language used in the statute not including a bankruptcy term of art that has developed around the specific phrase “arising under” versus “arising in” or “related to” a bankruptcy proceeding, even though the recent legislative history of the provision strongly indicates Congress has always expected and intended for the limitation to apply specifically to preference actions.
+However, there is a split of authority in courts across the country as to whether that provision actually applies to a preference action due to technical language used in the statute not including a bankruptcy term of art that has developed around the phrase “arising under” versus “arising in” or “related to” a bankruptcy proceeding, even though the recent legislative history of the provision strongly indicates Congress expected and intended for the limitation to apply specifically to preference actions.

-It is thus unclear if a particular court will or will not give effect to the intent of the small-dollar venue provision, but it is an argument that should be considered and often be made since there is a split of authority, so long as your federal circuit has not ruled conclusively otherwise.
+It is thus unclear if a particular court will or will not give effect to the intent of the small-dollar venue provision, but it is an argument that should be considered and often made since there is a split of authority, so long as your federal circuit has not ruled conclusively otherwise.

 The Ordinary Course of Business Defense